xebia-functional/bitly_ios_sdk/README.md

 4) Build and run the BitlySample target.
 Verify that your keys are working properly by shortening links and tweeting.

 5) Add the Bitly Library to your own project:
-Locate the BitlyPublic folder in the BitlyLib project.
-Add the folder to your own project, selecting "Copy items into destination group's folder (if necessary)."
+The build creates a folder called "Bitly" in the workspace, at BitlyLibrary/Bitly.
+Locate the Bitly folder in Finder and drag it into to your own project, selecting "Copy items into destination group's folder (if necessary)."

-Locate the libBitly.a file in the Products folder of the BitlyLib project.
-Add it to your own project, selecting "Copy items into destination group's folder (if necessary.)

-Follow the directions under "Completing Setup", below.
+Follow the directions under "Completing Setup", and "How to Use", below.